-Otto Warmbier’s Family Disputes Trump’s Defense Of Kim Jong Un
+Otto Warmbier’s Family Disputes Trump’s Defense Of Kim Jong-Un

 — Wm Favre Slater, III (@billslater) February 28, 2019

 Fred Warmbier told Time that his son exhibited severe medical issues before his untimely death, including being deaf and blind.
 No answers have been provided for how a prison sentence turned into such a serious array of medical issues.
 What’s more, Warmbier died mere days after his release.
-Trump speculated about the cause of Otto Warmbier’s injuries, though, by saying that North Korean prisons are “rough places, and bad things happen.”
+Trump speculated about the cause of Otto Warmbier’s injuries by saying that North Korean prisons are “rough places, and bad things happen.”

 Fred and Cindy Warmbier took umbrage with Trump’s recent remarks, especially because they completely contradicted the president’s early statements regarding the matter.
-NBC News reported that the Warmbiers released a statement attacking Kim Jung-un and Trump’s current stance on their son’s death.
+NBC News reported that the Warmbiers released a statement attacking Kim Jong-un and Trump’s current stance on their son’s death.

 Fred and Cindy #Warmbier statement: pic.twitter.com/wVMeUrP1Wn